How We'll Do It

 Increasing Access, Lowering Costs, and Delivering Better Outcomes Through Coordination

-People living with mental illnesses and addictions often live shorter and sicker lives because of untreated and preventable chronic illnesses.
+People living with mental illnesses and addiction often live shorter and sicker lives because of untreated and preventable chronic illnesses.
 By promoting innovative care models and better coordination of services, the Kennedy Forum is working to ensure that patients have access to the care they need.

 Driving Collaboration To Create Better Results

-From electronic medical records to smartphone applications, the Kennedy Forum will help leverage technology to improve access and quality of care across our nation.
+From electronic medical records to smartphone applications, the Kennedy Forum will help leverage technology to improve access and quality of care across our nation

 Developing New Ways to Provide Earlier Interventions